Pedestrian and Bicycle Accidents

 How Do I Obtain Accident Benefits (PIP)?

 Most insurers want you to contact them within 7 days of the accident.
 Upon discharge from a hospital, you may need therapy, equipment, assistive devices, attendant care or other medical services.
-Apply for insurance benefits as soon as possible so they can be co-ordinated for your discharge home.
+Apply for insurance benefits as soon as possible in order to help with your rehabilitation.

 Applying for (PIP) Accident Benefits.

 After reporting the accident, your insurer will send to you an application that must be completed by you.
-The Application allows the insurer to gather basic information: a description of the accident; injuries sustained; treating doctors and hospitals involved; any medical and rehabilitation expenses needed or incurred; and, any inability to work.
+The Application allows the insurer to gather basic information: a description of the accident; injuries sustained; treating doctors and hospitals involved; any medical and rehabilitation expenses needed or incurred; and, whether there is an inability to work.

-In serious, catastrophic accidents we can arrange for a health care professional from your home state or province to meet with you to help process your accident insurance forms (PIP).
+In serious, catastrophic accidents Snowbird Accident members can arrange for a health care professional from your home state or province help you process the myriad of claims and accident insurance forms (PIP).

 Can I sue?
 Maybe Yes.
 Maybe No.

 Cross Border Accidents are exceptionally complicated.
-After a serious accident, you will need a lawyer in the state you or your family was injured in, and possibly where you purchased your private insurance coverages.
+After a serious accident, you very well may need a lawyer in the state where you and/or your family was injured, and where you normally reside.

 Call us for a free consultation.